-Unemployment may have eased in 2021, but the number of Filipinos with a stable source of income still lags behind pre-pandemic statistics.
-This is why many of us are exploring ways to earn more.
-From franchising to online selling, a loading business in the Philippines is also a great option for anyone who wants to earn extra easily.
+Unemployment may have eased to 4.2% in November 2022, the lowest since 2005, but with the current state of inflation, a single income source isn't enough for most Filipinos.
+This is why many are exploring ways to earn more.
+Aside from franchising and online selling, a loading business in the Philippines is also a great option for anyone who wants to earn extra.

 At a glance, an e-loading business in the Philippines may not seem very profitable.
 But it’s still a good opportunity to earn extra income on the side.
-With almost 130 million mobile prepaid subscribers in 2018, the Philippines has a huge market for e-loading services.
+With around 145 million mobile prepaid subscribers recorded in 2020, the Philippines has a huge market for e-loading services.

-And it will keep growing with work-from-home and distance learning schemes being implemented.
-Customers will keep coming to loading stations to buy prepaid load for calling, texting, or surfing the internet.
+And in a country that has often been dubbed the texting capital of the world, it will keep growing.
+Customers will always frequent loading stations to buy prepaid load for calling, texting, or surfing the internet.

 Why Should You Consider a Loading Business in the Philippines?

-Many people might think that the profit earned from each loading transaction is too little or not enough.
-However, if you do things right, a loading business in the Philippines can yield a lot of benefits to retailers.
+Many people might think that the profit earned from each loading transaction is not enough.
+However, when done right, a loading business in the Philippines can yield a lot of benefits to retailers.

-No need need to look for a convenience store that sells prepaid load.
-From your own mobile phone, you can buy load from your SIM without the hassle.
+No need to look for a convenience store that sells prepaid load.
+From your own mobile phone, you can buy load without the hassle.

 Whether you have a prepaid or a postpaid SIM card, you can be a load retailer.
 It also doesn't matter which network you're subscribed to.
 Most loading business opportunities allow you to buy prepaid load from almost all networks.